StructuReiser: A Structure-preserving Video Stylization Method: Experiments

 \subsection{Direct optimization with the image conditioning prior}

-In our experiments, we show that our proposed loss term~$\mathcal{L}_\text{cSDS}$~(\ref{eq:loss_sds}) enforces structures from the target frame~$\mathbf{x}$ to the stylized output of our method.
-The purpose of this experiment is to show that the~$\mathcal{L}_\text{cSDS}$ loss built on the ControlNet model cannot be replaced by a simpler loss that uses the lineart image conditioning model~$c(\mathbf{x})$, which is already part of ControlNet, where it provides the guidance image~$\mathbf{c}$.
-In Fig.~\ref{fig:difflineart} we show that replacing the lineart-guided~$\mathcal{L}_\text{cSDS}$ with the lineart term
+In our experiments, we show that our proposed loss term~$\mathcal{L}_\text{structure}$~(\ref{eq:loss_sds}) enforces structures from the target frame~$\mathbf{y}$ to the stylized output~$\hat{\mathbf{y}}$ of our method.
+The purpose of this experiment is two fold: first, to demonstrate that the~$\mathcal{L}_\text{structure}$ loss based on the ControlNet model cannot be replaced by a simpler loss that uses the line art image conditioning model~$c(\mathbf{y})$, which is already integrated into ControlNet as the conditioning~$c$; and second, to present this simpler loss as an alternative structure-preserving mechanism, serving as a baseline for comparison.
+In Fig.~\ref{fig:difflineart}, we show that replacing our proposed line art-guided structure loss~$\mathcal{L}_\text{structure}$ with the line art term